sunj9195/mean.calculations/README.md

 3.  mean\_differences function has been wrote and documented with `use_r("mean_difference")`.

-4.  `document()` is being used throughout the development to document the changes.
+4.  `devtools::document()` is being used throughout the development to document the changes.

 5.  `load_all()` is being used throughout the development to load the changes.